brianssparetime/blog/content/posts/jacks-truck/index.md

 The light stain is just food-grade mineral oil.

-The dark stain is a half-day reduction of gourmet coffee with a bottle of 10 year old Martini Rossi.
+The dark stain is a half-day reduction of gourmet coffee, a bottle of 10 year old Martini Rossi, and even older worcestshire sauce from my fridge.

 <img src="IMG_2353_Medium.jpeg" alt="bar">
 <img src="IMG_2354_Medium.jpeg" alt="bar">